Cleaning Abrasive Damage Removal Tools

 Need Professional Assistance?

 If the repair process seems too challenging, you’re not alone.
-While our Metallic Rub Damage Removal Tools are designed for DIY repair, we understand that sometimes you may prefer expert help.
+While our tools are designed for DIY repair, we understand that sometimes you may prefer expert help.
 Visit our Find a Technician page to connect with local service providers who work with our GlassRenu system.

 Please note: Not every technician listed is certified.
 For technicians who have completed our training program and demonstrated a comprehensive understanding of our system, look for the Certified Technician badge.